fredrik-bakke/agda-unimath/src/foundation/set-truncations.lagda.md

 ## Idea

-The set truncation of a type `A` is a map `η : A → trunc-Set A` that satisfies the universal property of set truncations.
+The set truncation of a type `A` is a type `trunc-Set A` together with a unit map `η : A → trunc-Set A` that satisfies the universal property of set truncations.

 ## Definition